glitch-y/CE888-Project/2. Scripts/README.md

   - removal of user mentions
   - mapping of tweets as per the TweetEval guidance
   - exploration of mapped data
-  - the outputs from each of the 3 preprocessing scripts are located in folder 3.
-Datasets of this repository
+  - the outputs from each of the 3 scripts are located in folder '3.
+Datasets' of this repository
   - the RoBERTa Base and XLNet model set up, training and evaluation using the F1 Macro Averaged Score.